 The writer and translator, Stephen Mitchell, is a particularly good example of a living proponent of the perennial wisdom.
 His two collections The Contemplative Heart: an Anthology of Sacred Poetry and The Contemplative Mind: an Anthology of Sacred Prose aptly express its essence.

-Pantheism provides the union of two mysteries: the cosmological mystery that is explored by outward extending knowledge and the mystery of Being that is enjoined by inward contemplation.
+Pantheism provides the union of two mysteries: the cosmological mystery that is explored by science and the mystery of Being that is enjoined by inward contemplation.
 The virtues and knowledge necessary for that journey inward are what the traditions united by the Perennial Philosophy have collected and maintained.

 If, as the perennial philosophy suggest, spirituality is ultimately about an experience and not about facts, then it makes sense to find out what all the different traditions have to say about this experience.
 This, I think, is adequate justification for eclecticism.

 Being a spiritual eclectic, however, can have its pitfalls.
 It can easily devolve into a mere grazing in the spiritual marketplace.
-But if one comes to the “spiritual marketplace” with a sincere longing — a commitment strong enough to penetrate the superficial — then the eclecticism of a renewed perennial philosophy can reveal to us the wisdom that people throughout the world and the ages have attained and help us to join them in that attainment.
+But if one comes to the “spiritual marketplace” with a sincere longing — a commitment strong enough to penetrate the superficial — then the eclecticism of perennial philosophy show us the wisdom that people throughout the world and the ages have attained.
+And help us to join them in that attainment.

 The Spiritual Naturalist Society works to spread awareness of spiritual naturalism as a way of life, develop its thought and practice, and help bring together like-minded practitioners in fellowship.